sahib/misc/performance/2_cpu.rst

 * Modern CPUs are insanely complex.
 * Modern compilers are insanely smart.

-*Disclaimer:* This tandem is probably smarter than you.
+* This tandem is probably smarter than you and me.
   The following slides are mostly for educational purpose.
-Trust the compiler in 99% of the time.
+  Trust the compiler in 99.9% of the time.
+* Still helpful to know what happens.

 ----

 Branch prediction
 =================

-... you can give hints to your CPU!

 .. code-block:: c

+    // NOTE: works only in C/C++
     if(likely(a > 1)) {
         // ...
     }

+    // Branch mis-prediction are very costly!
+    // ~20 - ~35 cycles can be lost per miss.
     if(unlikely(err > 0)) {
         // ...
     }